b23prodtm/acake2php/README.md

 }
 ?>
 ```
-Ensure it is set as DATABASE_ENGINE in __app/Config/database.cms.php__, __./Scripts/bootargs.sh__, __.travis.yml__ and update the database schema:
+Ensure it is set as DATABASE_ENGINE in `app/Config/database.cms.php`,`./Scripts/fooargs.sh`, `.travis.yml` and update the database schema:

     ./migrate-database.sh -u

 9. It looks like submodule folders have disappeared, why ?

-A recent `git checkout` made the submodule disappear from disk, that can happen on master/development branch.
+A recent `git checkout ` made the submodule disappear from disk, that can happen on master/development branch.
 Recall or add the shell configure script to your workflow:

     ./configure.sh -m

+10. Error: Please install PHPUnit framework v3.7 (http://www.phpunit.de)

+You need to configure development environment from Composer dependencies.

+    ./configure.sh --development

 ### License
-   Copyright 2016 b23production GNU
+   Copyright 2016 www.b23prodtm.info

    Licensed under the Apache License, Version 2.0 (the "License");
    you may not use this file except in compliance with the License.